pojntfx/uni-itsec-notes/docs/main.md

 # Uni IT Security Notes

-> These study materials are heavily based on [professor Schmitz's "IT Security" lecture at HdM Stuttgart](https://www.hdm-stuttgart.de/mi/infoszumstudium/studium/schwerpunkte/it_security_htmldoc2).
+> These study materials are heavily based on [professor Schmitz's "IT Security" lecture at HdM Stuttgart](https://www.hdm-stuttgart.de/mi/infoszumstudium/studium/schwerpunkte/it_security_htmldoc2) and prior work of fellow students.

 ## Basics